-The Federal Foreign Office only implements the smallest part of its cultural relations policy itself.
-It primarily entrusts these tasks to intermediary organisations active as entities under private law and each with its own special focus.
-They include the Goethe-Institut, Institute for Foreign Cultural Relations (ifa), the German Academic Exchange Service (DAAD), the German Commission for UNESCO, and the Alexander von Humboldt Foundation (on foreign education policy, please turn to the chapter on Education and Knowledge).
+The Federal Foreign Office entrusts above all intermediary organisations active as entities under private law and each with its own special focus with realizing the FCEP.
+They include the Goethe-Institut, Institute for Foreign Cultural Relations (ifa), the German Academic Exchange Service (DAAD), the German Commission for UNESCO, and the Alexander von Humboldt Foundation.

 The work of the cultural intermediaries is defined in agreements on goals, but they are largely free to structure the programmes and projects themselves.
-The Goethe-Institut has a total of 159 institutes in 98 different countries.
+The Goethe-Institut has a total of 157 institutes in 98 different countries.
 It promotes a knowledge of the German language abroad and nurtures international cultural cooperation.
 The ifa dedicates itself mainly to cultural dialogue – in the form of exhibitions and conferences.
 The current trends in cultural dialogue: digital cultural and intermediary services and the new opportunities for interactive participation.
-In all the projects, since the 1970s foreign cultural policy has emphasised a holistic, non-elitist concept of culture that does not limit “culture” to “art”.
+In all the projects, FCEP has emphasised a holistic concept of culture that focuses on the socio-political impact of culture.

-That said, the focus is not just on German culture.
-The preservation of cultural heritage programmes supports upholding important historical cultural assets worldwide.
-For example, from 1981 to 2016 the Federal Foreign Office helped fund some 2,800 projects in 144 countries, including the preservation of the Timbuktu manuscripts in Mali, the creation of a digital registry of cultural assets for Syria, the digitisation of traditional music in Cameroon, and the restoration of Borobudur Temple in Indonesia.
+This includes, for example, the significance of cultural heritages for societies.
+The preservation of cultural heritage programme supports upholding important historical cultural assets worldwide and thus helps foster cultural identities.
+For example, this involves the preservation of the Timbuktu manuscripts in Mali, the creation of a digital registry of cultural assets for Syria, the digitisation of traditional music in Cameroon, and the restoration of Borobudur Temple in Indonesia.